1. Check your PC

 Microsoft tests the most popular programs and devices on the market, and provides compatibility info based on this testing.

 For some products that aren't tested on Windows 8.1, we might base its compatibility status on whether it worked on Windows 8.

-Check for more compatibility information for a specific app or device (including info from community forums) in the Windows Compatibility Center, or contact the app or device manufacturer.
+Check for more compatibility info for a specific app or device (including info from community forums) in the Windows Compatibility Center, or contact the app or device manufacturer.

-If you only want to keep your files (documents, photos, music, films and other files), choose Just personal files.
+If you only want to keep your files (documents, photos, music, movies, and other files), choose Just personal files.